wrapperband/Tame-Uppermill-FloodRisk/README.md

 Because this is a real event, the Flood risk situation at Uppermill and Mossley is worse than previously reported i.e. inevitable, just a matter of time.

+**Over development of Saddleowrth, not being addressed**

 #### Planner should be taking action as designated by the Environment Agency report [Ref6]

 *Quote 11.
 Flood risk is increasing, perhaps substantially, so Planners, Emergency Planners, Asset Managers and others will need to mitigate this  through a mix of collaborative working, planning policies, use of ‘worst case’ scenarios,development of contingency plans, and some detailed analysis.*

+Wheras, [Ref9] (Saddleworth Long term Traffic analysis) shows there has been a significant increase in traffic and therefore development,  over the monitoring period.